microsoft/vscode-wiki/Sanity-Check.md

 docker run -d arm64v8/alpine sleep inf
 ```

-4. Check that you can connect to each of the containers from the Remote Explorer.
+4. Check that you can connect to each of the containers from the Remote Explorer - Attach to Running Container...
 	- Check which platform you are on by running `uname -m` from the integrated terminal.
-(Expect: `x86_64`, `armv7l` and `aarch64`)
+(Expect: `x86_64` for amd64, `armv7l` for arm32 and `aarch64` for arm64)
 	- Alpine Linux runs on `x86_64` and `aarch64`, check `cat /etc/os-release` shows Alpine as the distro.
 5. Use the Remote Explorer to remove the containers.
 (Note that the current window's container cannot be removed, use a new window instead.)